mazwat/mazwat.github.io/design-patterns-ws.md

 ## Rest of the Week

-7. Demonstrate a design pattern in your own Individual game project if this gives you a problem that the pattern may solve.
+7. Demonstrate a **design pattern/s** in your **own Individual project** if this gives you a problem that the pattern may solve.
 8. For reference the highest grade in the rubric is awarded to projects that exhibit:
-Significant insight into the software architecture.
+*Significant insight into the software architecture.
 There is significant evidence
 of software design.
 There is synergy between data structure and design pattern selection.
-The selection of data
-structures  and  design
-patterns  are  well  justified
+The selection of data structures and design patterns are well justified.*

 ## LECTURE